 During normal economic times, a 1% pricing improvement typically delivers about a 12.5% improvement in profit, but that assumes you are making a bottom line profit of 8% (profit/sales).
 However, during a recession, the pricing improvement can jump to 20 to 25% or more, if your profit drops to 4% or 5% of sales, as it has on average for companies during the recessions in the early ‘90s and earlier this decade.

-Now, more than ever, companies must manage pricing prudently and effectively.
+Now, more than ever, companies must manage pricing prudently and effectively in order to maintain positive ROI.
 To help them do so, many new tools have emerged.
-Companies are developing their own sophisticated pricing tools and some of the software firms are developing “on demand” versions of their software that are affordable for smaller companies
+Companies are developing their own sophisticated pricing tools and some of the software firms are developing “on demand” versions of their software that are affordable for smaller companies.

 Another important pricing enabler is market research.
 By combining the appropriate research method with technology, statistics, and economics, companies can do something that has historically never been possible—create powerful price/volume forecasting models.